 I admit, I fall into this way of thinking on a regular basis, even though I am consciously aware of the kind of damage that it does.
 I think it’s just ingrained in our culture to obsess about things like nutrition, exercise, and spiritual practice.
 We hail the most dedicated among us.
-Those who sit on the cushion every day for two hours, those who roll out their yoga mats first thing every morning, those who eat 100% clean all the time and never cheat.
+Those who sit on the cushion every day for two hours, those who roll out their yoga mats first thing every morning, those who eat 100% clean all the time and never “cheat” (such a terrible word, btw- let’s do away with it).
 We somehow aspire to be them, and then feel horrible about ourselves when we fall short.

 The (admittedly frustrating) thing is that the true healing can only happen when we let go of perfection and embrace the messiness and reality of our existence.

 We just need to loosen up those reins we’ve been clutching so tight for so long.
 And not let our brains fly into disaster mode every time we skip yoga or space out during meditation or eat something with gluten.
 The anxiety that we’ve created around our health is frankly, crippling, and I’ve had my fair share of mild panic attacks over things like this.
-On one hand, I am a young woman living with a chronic illness, and on the other hand, I am entering the field of professional wellness and alternative healing.
+On one hand, I am a young woman trying to heal a chronic illness, and on the other hand, I work in the field of professional wellness and holistic healing.
 So trying to balance those two aspects of who I am can be a bit frightening at times.
 I get worried about people judging me or not taking me seriously because I’m not “perfect”.

 And all of that is absolutely, positively, one hundred and ten percent…okay!